Thompson Returns to Fort Wayne Roster

 Thompson skated the entire 2014-15 campaign with Binghamton scoring six goals and 14 points in 65 games and has amassed totals of 13 goals and 30 points in 104 career AHL games.

 The forward becomes the fourth player on Fort Wayne's 2017-18 roster.
-The Komets have also re-signed forward Mason Baptista along with defensemen Jason Binkley and Ryan Lowney.
+The Komets have also re-signed foward Mason Baptista along with defensemen Jason Binkley and Ryan Lowney.

 Opening night for the 66th season of Komet Hockey is slated for Saturday, Oct.
 14 in Fort Wayne against the Toledo Walleye.